gkaf89/NCC-Trainings/docs/cuda/exercise-1.md

-Now our first exercise would be to print out the hello world from GPU.
+Now, our first exercise would be to print out the Hello World from GPU.
 To do that, we need to do the following things:

  - Run a part or entire application on the GPU
- - Call cuda function on device
+ - Call the CUDA function on a device
  - It should be called using function qualifier **`__global__`**
  - Calling the device function on the main program:
  - C/C++ example, **`c_function()`**